openstack/kolla-ansible/doc/source/user/quickstart.rst

 Kolla globals.yml
 -----------------

-``globals.yml`` is the main configuration file for Kolla-Ansible.
+``globals.yml`` is the main configuration file for Kolla Ansible.
-There are a few options that are required to deploy Kolla-Ansible:
+There are a few options that are required to deploy Kolla Ansible:

 * Image options